 How popular is the baby name Francisca in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Francisca and check out all the blog posts that mention the name Francisca.
+Plus, check out all the blog posts that mention the name Francisca.

 Princess Juliana and Prince Bernhard of the Netherlands had a total of 4 children, all girls:

 - Maria Christina “Marijke” (b.
 February, 1947)

 The middle daughters were both named with current events in mind:

 - Irene, born just before World War II began, was named after the Greek goddess of peace.
 According to Prince Bernhard, “we chose Irene, which means peace, because of the serious international situation.”
 Here’s how one newspaper put it:

 So now against all the war machines and bombers and the marching millions, there stands a little baby, named Irene, to personify the tiny hope that lies within the hearts of the millions, the hope of peace.